TRAX (band): 2004–2007: Debut and First Rain

-The band continue released their fifth Japanese single "Cold Rain" on January 24, 2007.
-Shortly afterwards, Attack (Kang Jung-woo) left from the band.
+The band continue released their fifth Japanese single "Find The Way/Cold Rain" on January 24, 2007.
+It would be the band's last comeback with Attack, who quietly left the band without any formal announcement.

-2008–10: Cold-Hearted Man and Oh!
-My Goddess
+2008–2012: Cold-Hearted Man, Oh!
+My Goddess, Blind and military services

 In late 2008, vocalist Typhoon and guitarist X-Mas joined Super Junior members Heechul and Kangin as regulars in Mnet's television series Band of Brothers.
 In 2009, X-Mas was also cast on a short-lived show called Oppa Band along with Super Junior member Sungmin.

 They released a digital single as a project band called TRAX+Air for the Korean drama Swallow the Sun.

 On January 25, 2010, they released their EP Cold-Hearted Man with lead single "Let You Go".
 It contains songs written and composed by both Typhoon and X-Mas, and features artists such as SHINee's Key, Wheesung and T-MAX's Shin Min-chul.

 In August 2010, TRAX became a special guest for Super Junior's third Asian tour, Super Show 3 on some tour dates, performing in the bridge of the song "Don't Don".

-TRAX released the EP Oh!
+Later that months, it was announced that the band would release their EP Oh!
 My Goddess on September 6, 2010.
+The EP contains six-tracks including its lead single of the same name.

-They recorded song "Tell Me Your Love" for KBS's drama Mary Stayed Out All Night, featuring Moon Geun-young and Jang Keun-suk.
+On November 8, 2010, they released new song "Tell Me Your Love" for KBS's drama Mary Stayed Out All Night.

-2011–12: Blind and hiatus

 TRAX's third EP Blind was released on November 10, 2011.
+The EP contains six tracks including the lead single "Blind".

 On March 26, 2012, Typhoon (Jay) enlisted for his two-year mandatory military service.
 He received four weeks of basic military training in Busan and then continued to serve as a public service worker.
 X-Mas (Kim Jung-mo) enlisted seven months later, on October 25, 2012.
 They were originally scheduled to enlist together, but Jung-mo's scoliosis condition and a fractured collarbone delayed his enlistment.
 He served non-active duty as a public service worker for 23 months after completing four weeks of basic training.
 Due to the members' enlistment in the military, the band took a hiatus.